 My biggest project so far is Filtergraph (http://filtergraph.com), a free web service that allows anyone to create visualization portals by uploading data.
 I developed Filtergraph as part of my master’s thesis project at Vanderbilt, and today it is used by over a thousand data professionals worldwide.
 Filtergraph has numerous applications both in and out of astronomy: it was used to develop NASA’s recently launched TESS satellite as well as to discover the very hot exoplanet KELT-9 and the relationship between the flickering of a star and the amount of gravity on its surface.
 Outside of astronomy, it has been used by researchers analyzing soil in Bangladesh and journalists looking to understand the growth of short-term rentals in Nashville.
-Filtergraph is now a part of the Vanderbilt Initiative for Autism, Innovation and the Workforce; our hope is that it will be used to understand the visual skills and talents of people on the autistic spectrum.
+Filtergraph is now a part of the Frist Center for Autism and Innovation; our hope is that it will be used to understand the visual skills and talents of people on the autistic spectrum.

 My other projects in astronomy include the AAVSO Target Tool, the Hypatia Catalog, and a web-based voting system for the Kilodegree Extremely Little Telescope.
 My work expanded to non-astronomy projects starting in 2017, which now includes managing the website for Vanderbilt’s high-performance computing center, designing an app to test the capabilities of visually talented individuals on the autism spectrum, and building a website that allows teachers to browse curriculum information.
 Additionally, I have supervised and mentored many undergraduates since I started working at Vanderbilt.